CASE STUDY · ASEPTIC ISOLATOR FILLING

 Systematic Troubleshooting and a Redesign Built Around Ownership

-Damgaard Solutions was engaged to stabilise and operationalise the MTC.
-Turning a difficult-to-own interface into a robust setup that supports daily operations rather than working against them.
+Damgaard Solutions was engaged to stabilize and operationalize the MTC, turning a difficult-to-own interface into a robust setup that supports daily operations rather than working against them.

-Executed systematic troubleshooting across the MTC and its interfaces, prioritising root causes over symptom fixes.
+Executed systematic troubleshooting across the MTC and its interfaces, prioritizing root causes over symptom fixes.
 Findings and resolutions were documented so on-site technicians could handle future fault-finding with clear, accessible guidance.

 Results and Impact